Centerpin Fishing For Salmon: Guide Tips and Tricks

 Plunking For Salmon

-The key to catching salmon with any method is presentation, and that means presenting your bait or fly in the most natural manner possible!
+The key to catching salmon with any method is presentation, which means presenting your bait in the most natural manner possible!

-When Centerpin fishing for salmon you are basically suspending your bait from a float, and you can set the depth by sliding the float up and down the line.
-The float allows you to keep your bait off the bottom and drift down the river for over 100 feet.
+When Centerpin fishing you are basically suspending your bait from a float, and you can set the depth by sliding the float up and down the line.
+The float allows you to keep your bait off the bottom while you let it drift down the river for potentially over 100 feet.

 Centerpin Fishing Rivers